gtaylormb/opl3_fpga/README.md

 There are some minor differences between this version and the original chip, mainly due to the hardware on the board that I'm using.
-The design is targeted to the Digilent ZYBO board which has the Xilinx Zynq-7000 SoC with a ARM dual-core Cortex-A9 together with an FPGA.
+The design is targeted to the Digilent ZYBO board which has the Xilinx Zynq-7000 SoC containing an ARM dual-core Cortex-A9 and an FPGA.
 The board also has an Analog Devices SSM2603 audio codec with dual 24-bit DACs.
 So the interfaces are different--the interface to the CPU is AXI4-Lite and the interface to the DAC is I2S, matching the particular hardware I have to work with.